Lincoln Hills & Lincolnwood Engineering Analysis

 Public Meeting

-The City of Missoula invites community members to attend a public meeting about the Lincoln Hills & Lincolnwood Engineering Analysis.
+On May 7, 2026, The City of Missoula held public meeting about the Lincoln Hills & Lincolnwood Engineering Analysis at the Rattlesnake Elementary School – Gym/Cafeteria (Room 405).

-At this meeting, the project team will present the final alternatives under consideration for each neighborhood.
+At this meeting, the project team presented the final alternatives under consideration for each neighborhood.
 These alternatives reflect technical analysis and earlier community feedback.
-Attendees will learn about the options and share input that will help guide the selection of a preferred alternative.
+Attendees learned about the options and share input that will help guide the selection of a preferred alternative.

-The meeting will include a short presentation followed by time for questions and feedback.
-The presentation will highlight each alternative with clear graphics and brief summaries.
-After the meeting, presentation materials will remain available online for public viewing.
+The meeting will included a short presentation followed by time for questions and feedback.
+The presentation highlighted each alternative with clear graphics and brief summaries.

 Comments received during the meeting will help inform the final project recommendations and will be summarized in the Preliminary Engineering Report (PER).